JohnAlbin/zen-grids/README.txt

   require 'zen-grids'

-For Rails projects, from the project's root directory, run:

-  compass install zen-grids

 You can then start using Zen Grids in your Sass files.
 Just add this line to one of your .sass or .scss files and start creating!